-Our technologies can be used for an ever-growing number of applications relating to a wide array of disciplines.
+Our technologies can be used for a many different applications relating to a wide array of disciplines.

 Neutron radiography and tomography are proven techniques for the nondestructive testing of manufactured components.

 Neutrons pass through high-density metals easily and provide detailed information about internal, low-density materials.
 This property is extremely important for many components that require nondestructive evaluation, including engine turbine blades, munitions, spacecraft components, and composite materials.
-The Phoenix system is the first commercially viable neutron generator strong enough to power a neutron radiography system.
-The Phoenix system will allow for on-site, real-time neutron imaging of manufactured components in a factory setting.
+Our imaging center provides comprehensive and state-of-the-art neutron imaging of the highest quality standards for industrial parts such as aircraft turbine blades without the need for a nuclear reactor.

 The use of weaponized Special Nuclear Material (SNM) and Improvised Explosive Devices (IEDs) are a dangerous security threat.
 Fissile materials found in SNM and IEDs emit intense bursts of neutrons and gamma rays when bombarded with neutrons, which can be detected and used to locate potential threats.

-Molybdenum-99 (moly) decays into Technetium-99m, the most commonly used medical imaging isotope in the world, used in almost 100,000 procedures per day.
-There are currently no domestic sources for moly-99 and production methods are limited due to the restrictions on the use of Highly Enriched Uranium (HEU).
-SHINE Medical, one of Phoenix’s key customers, has developed a process using Phoenix’s strong DT neutron source produce moly-99 without the use of HEU.
+Molybdenum-99 decays into Technetium-99m, the most commonly used medical imaging isotope in the world, used in almost 100,000 procedures per day.
+There are currently no major domestic sources for moly-99 and production methods are limited due to the reliance on a handful of reactor facilities.
+Our parent company SHINE Technologies has developed a process using our strong D-T neutron source to produce moly-99 without the use of a reactor in a way compatible with the existing supply chain.

-The number of potential applications continues to grow.
-Even if it’s unique parts or services, give us a call.
+We are continually investigating further potential applications for our core technology.
+Even if it’s unique parts or services, get in touch with us.
 We’re always eager to accept a challenge or create something new.